 William Hahn, M.D., Ph.D.

-William Hahn is an institute member of the Broad Institute’s Cancer Program.
-He is a medical oncologist and the William Rosenberg Professor of Medicine at the Dana–Farber Cancer Institute and Harvard Medical School.
-At Dana-Farber, he also serves as chief scientific officer and chair of the Executive Committee for Research.
+William Hahn is an institute member of the Broad Institute of MIT and Harvard.
+He is the William Rosenberg Professor of Medicine in the Department of Medical Oncology at the Dana-Farber Cancer Institute and Harvard Medical School.
+He serves as an executive vice president and the chief operating officer at the Dana-Farber Cancer Institute.

-Hahn has been the recipient of several honors and awards, including the Wilson S. Stone Award from MD Anderson Cancer Center for outstanding research in cancer, the Howard Temin Award from the National Cancer Institute, the Gill-Siminion Prize for Mentoring, the Richard and Hinde Rosenthal Award from the AACR, and the Claire and Richard Morse Award from DFCI.
-Hahn is also a Ho-Am Laureate in Medicine and was elected to the American Society of Clinical Investigation in 2005 and the Association of American Physicians in 2013.
+Hahn has served as the president of the American Society for Clinical Investigation and has been elected to the Association of American Physicians.
+Hahn has been the recipient of many honors and awards including the Wilson S. Stone Award from M.D.
+Anderson Cancer Center for outstanding research in cancer (2000), a Howard Temin Award from the National Cancer Institute (2001), the Ho-Am Prize in Medicine (2010), the Richard and Hinda Rosenthal Award from AACR (2015), and the Claire and Richard Morse Award (2019).

 Hahn holds a B.A. from Harvard University, and an M.D. and Ph.D. from Harvard Medical School.
 He completed clinical training in internal medicine at Massachusetts General Hospital and medical oncology at Dana-Farber.
 He conducted his postdoctoral studies in the lab of Robert Weinberg at the Whitehead Institute for Biomedical Research.